 Two other highlights are built-in GPS and the ability to control recording (and other things) using your voice, a bit like the Amazon Echo or Siri.
 It's a good chunk cheaper nowadays than a Hero 6, 7 and 8, but it's well worth considering.

 5. GoPro Hero 7 White

-This is the cheapest GoPro you can buy from the current range.
+This is the simplest but most affordable GoPro out there.
 It's cheaper because it doesn't shoot in 4K: it's limited to 1080p or a strange, squashed version of 1440p.

 However, being a GoPro, the Hero 7 White is reliable and won't let you down.
 It’s also waterproof without a case, which will make it far more appealing to some people than one of the cheap clones, partly because that means you get better sound.
 It even has three microphones and automatically switches if one is picking up lots of wind noise.

-Handily, it works with GoPro's QuikStories app which does a fine job of editing your clips, and you can remotely control it from the GoPro app on your phone.
+Handily, it works with GoPro's app, which does a fine job of editing your clips, and you can remotely control it from your phone too.

 6. Yi 4K+ Action Camera